Shaolin Temple (1982 film): Plot

-In China, during the rebellions at the end of the Sui dynasty, the warlord Wang Shichong installs himself as Emperor of the East Capitol.
-He oversees the bolstering of his riverfront defenses against the rival warlords on the opposite bank, close to Shaolin Temple.
+In China, during the rebellions at the end of the Sui dynasty, the general Wang Shichong installs himself as Prince of Zheng in the eastern capital of Luoyang.
+His nephew, Wang Renze, oversees the bolstering of his riverfront defenses against the rival warlords on the bank of the Yellow River.
 The work of the slaves is not fast enough for him, so he orders his prisoners, who are captured rebels, to join the slaves.
-These rebels include an older kung fu master and his son, Jue Yuan.

-After defending another prisoner, the master draws the attention of the Emperor, who personally kills him.
-Jue Yuan attempts revenge, but the Emperor seriously injures him, forcing Jue Yuan to escape to the Temple.
-There, its Sifu and his pupils nurse Jue Yuan back to health.
+These rebels include martial artist "Divine Leg Zhang," who witnesses the brutal flogging of the laborers and steps forward to defend them.
+Wang Renze personally intervenes and severely injures Zhang.
+Zhang's son, Xiaohu, attempts to stop him, but is easily defeated by Wang Renze.
+Zhang is killed by Wang Renze as Xiaohu escapes into the Yellow River, eventually drifting ashore and fainting at the gates of the Shaolin Temple.

-After he recovers, Jue Yuan joins the monks in carrying water from the river to the temple.
-He struggles, but is helped by shepherd Bai Wu Xia, who is skilled at kung fu.
-She is the Sifu's daughter, and nine years before, they fled the Emperor's soldiers, reaching the Temple.
-Wanting to kill the Emperor, Jue Yuan asks the Sifu to train him in Northern Shaolin kung fu.
-The Sifu says that Shaolin kung fu is for defense, not killing, and that Jue Yuan is not a monk.
-Jue Yuan says that he wants to become a monk.
+The Sifu persuades the Abbot to take in Xiaohu, despite the temple's supervisor monk's concern that Xiaohu will bring trouble to Shaolin.
+The Sifu and his pupils nurse Xiaohu back to health.
+After he recovers, Xiaohu joins the monks in carrying water from the river to the temple.
+He struggles, and but is watched by shepherd Bai Wuxia, who sends her dog to chase him.
+Xiaohu accidentally suffocates the dog, but decides to roast and eat the dog meat with the Sifu and the other pupils.
+Upon discovering this, Bai Wuxia is furious at Xiaohu, but the Sifu mediates.
+Xiaohu learns that Bai Wuxia is the Sifu's daughter, and nine years before, they fled Wang Renze's soldiers, reaching the Temple.
+Wanting to kill Wang Renze, Xiaohu asks the Sifu to train him in Shaolin martial arts.
+The Sifu says that Shaolin martial arts are for defense, not killing, and that Xiaohu is not a monk.

-Jue Yuan's head is shaven, and the Temple's Abbot ordains him as a junior monk.
-Jue Yuan begins Northern Shaolin kung fu training.
-After a time, he has gained impressive fighting abilities, but while sparring, he pictures the Emperor and nearly kills his partner.
+Xiaohu resolves to become a monk.
+His head is shaven, and the Abbot ordains him as a junior monk, giving him the Dharma name "Jue Yuan."
+Jue Yuan begins Shaolin martial arts training.
+After a time, he has gained impressive fighting abilities, but while sparring, he pictures Wang Renze and nearly kills his partner.
 He is ordered to face a wall for three days as punishment, but flees from the Temple instead.
-Jue Yuan attempts to assassinate the Emperor, but fails and is forced to flee.
+Jue Yuan attempts to assassinate Wang Renze, during which he finds Bai Wuxia, who had been abducted by Wang Renze that same day.
+Jue Yuan fails to kill Wang Renze and is forced to flee with Bai Wuxia.
 Ashamed, he returns to the Temple.
-His Sifu allows him to resume training.
+His Sifu forgives him and allows him to resume training.